-Keep Users Talking – Make sure you keep the users talking while they’re performing open-ended tasks.
-You don’t want them to forget to speak their thoughts aloud as they explore feedly, so remind them to explain why they’re doing what they’re doing.
+- Keep participants talking – Make sure you keep participants talking while they’re performing open-ended tasks.
+You don’t want them to forget to speak their thoughts aloud as they explore freely, so remind them to explain why they’re doing what they’re doing.

 Specific tasks will give users clear guidance on what actions to take and what features to speak about.
 This focuses your research on the exact issues you’re interested in investigating.